 How To Use Flickr To Find Abandoned Places

 First off, make your way over to Flickr.com.
 Once there you’ll want to search for ‘Urbex’ or ‘Urban Exploration’.

-After that, on the upper left corner of the menu, you’re going to click on ‘Groups’.
+After that, in the upper left corner of the menu, you’re going to click on ‘Groups’.
 There you will see hundreds and hundreds of groups all related to urban exploration.

 This will refresh the map and show you photos that are in that specific location that you’re searching in.
 You can zoom in and out and refresh the map multiple times to show more photos.

-Go back to the groups’ page where you started and find a different group.
-Search the map again, and zoom in to your location and refresh.
+Go back to the groups page where you started and find a different group.
+Search the map again, zoom in to your location, and refresh.
 Do this for all the different groups you can find.
 You’re bound to come across a couple of photos that are geo-tagged in your area or close by.

 There’s also the chance that the person who uploaded the photo may be from the same area as you.
 So what you can do is click on their profile page and check out their other photos.
 They might have more photos from different locations that are also geo-tagged in your area.

 Which can help you find even more places to explore.